-\$ 275 - 305 (Uncontested objection for fees and expenses of all services rendered for without hearing) preparing, filing and noticing objections \$415-460 (Contested objections to a claim.
-(Fees must not exceed 50% of the with a hearing) amount the trustee would have otherwise paid.)
+\$305 (Uncontested objections for fees and expenses of all services rendered for without hearing) preparing, filing and noticing objections to a claim. \$460 (Contented objections (Fees must not exceed 50% of the amount the with a hearing) trustee would have otherwise paid.)

-Oppositions to Dismissal/Motions to Avoid Lien/ Loan Modifications/Other Routine Pleadings \$540 595 for fees and expenses of all services rendered for preparing, filing, noticing, and attending hearings in opposition to a motion to dismiss the case, for motions to avoid lien or to approve a loan modification, and for other routine pleadings.
+Oppositions to Dismissal/Motions to Avoid Lien/ Loan Modifications/Other Routine Pleadings for fees and expenses of all services rendered for preparing, filing, noticing, and attending hearings in opposition to a motion to dismiss the case, for motions to avoid lien or to approve a loan modification, and for other routine pleadings.

-Motions to Value Real Property, Treat Claim as Unsecured and Avoid Junior Lien (Lien Strips) \$685,760 for fees and expenses of all services rendered for preparing, filing, noticing, and attending hearings when there is opposition to a motion to value real property, treat claim as unsecured and avoid junior lien.
+Motions to Value Real Property, Treat Claim as Unsecured and Avoid Junior Lien (Lien Strips) \$760 for fees and expenses of all services rendered for preparing, filing, noticing, and attending hearings when there is opposition to a motion to value real property, treat claim as unsecured and avoid junior lien.